ChristianWare/ChristianWare/README.md

 - 👯 I’m looking to collaborate on ... any three.js open source projects
 - 💬 Ask me about ...
 Next JS
 - 📫 How to reach me: ... [chrisware.io](https://chrisware.io/)
 - ⚡ Fun fact: ...
 I went to High School with Awkwafina A.K.A.
 Nora Lum.
+We were good friends.